 Overweight baggage fees can vary depending on how much over the weight limit your bag is and your specific route.
 For example, if you have an Economy ticket and your bag weighs between 51 and 70 pounds, you can expect an overweight bag fee of $100 for most routes.
 Bags weighing more than 70 pounds may be subjected to larger fees (usually around $200), but these heavier bags may not be allowed on some routes.

 Oversize bag fees can also vary by route.
 For example, when flying within the United States and Canada, an oversized bag may result in a $200 fee, but that can increase to $300 for flights to Europe or North Africa.
+If you want to avoid these fees, you may want to consider buying luggage for international travel.

 Most fares with Delta Air Lines include two free checked bags, but additional bags (up to 10 on most flights) can be purchased as needed.
 You can generally expect to pay about $150 for your third bag and $200 for all additional bags after that.